sciencesakura/dbsetup-csv/README.md

 // import an ms932-encoded, tab-delimited and no-header file csv("data/vender.tsv").into("vender")
     .withCharset("ms932")
-    .withDelimiter("\t")
+    .withDelimiter('\t')
     .withHeader("id", "vender_no", "vender_name", "tel_no", "email_address")
     .build()
 ```

 See [API reference](https://sciencesakura.github.io/dbsetup-csv/) for details.

-## Recommended
+## Recommendation

-We recommend using this extension only when the destination table has too many columns to keep your code readable.
+We recommend using this extension only when the destination table has too many columns to keep your code using the [Insert.Builder](http://dbsetup.ninja-squad.com/apidoc/2.1.0/com/ninja_squad/dbsetup/operation/Insert.Builder.html) class readable.

 ## License